-Bladder cancer is the growth of abnormal or cancerous cells on the inner lining of the bladder wall.
-Most bladder cancers are detected at early stages when the tumor has not spread outside the bladder and treatments are successful.
+Bladder cancer is the unregulated growth of abnormal bladder or cancerous cells on the inner lining of the bladder wall.
+Most bladder cancers are detected at early stages when the tumor has not spread outside the bladder and when treatments are most successful.

 One sign of bladder cancer is blood in the urine, also known as hematuria.
 Blood in the urine does not always mean bladder cancer.
 Hematuria is most often caused by other conditions like trauma, infection, blood disorders, kidney problems, exercise, or certain medications.
 Blood in the urine may be seen by the naked eye (gross hematuria) or only detected on urine testing (microscopic hematuria).
 The urine may be discolored and appear brownish or darker than usual or, rarely, bright red in color.

 Bladder cancer sometimes causes changes in bladder habits like having to urinate more often or feeling an urgent need to urinate without producing urine.
 Another symptom of bladder cancer is pain or burning during urination without evidence of a urinary tract infection.
 These symptoms of bladder problems, like bleeding, are usually caused by conditions other than cancer.
-Bladder cancer tends to cause no symptoms until it reaches an advanced stage that is difficult to cure.
+In some people, bladder cancer tends to cause no symptoms until it reaches an advanced stage that is difficult to cure.

 Smoking is the greatest known risk factor for bladder cancer; smokers are four times more likely to get bladder cancer than nonsmokers.
 Harmful chemicals from cigarette smoke enter the bloodstream in the lungs and are ultimately filtered by the kidneys into the urine.
 This leads to a concentration of harmful chemicals inside the bladder.
 Experts believe that smoking causes about half of all bladder cancers in men and women.